 - If you do not owe money to the University, 100% of the awarded grant will be direct-deposited into the established bank account to which your assistantship salary checks are deposited.
 [If you do not have an assistantship and have not established direct-deposit, you need to do so.]

-- If you owe money to the University and you have already established a payment plan, 100% of the awarded grant will be direct-deposited into the established bank account to which your assistantship salary checks are deposited.
+- If you owe money to the University and you have a payment plan, 100% of the awarded grant will be direct-deposited into the established bank account to which your assistantship salary checks are deposited.
 [If you do not have an assistantship and have not established direct-deposit, you need to do so.]

-- If you owe money to the University and you have not established a payment plan, you must first do so by contacting Tina Ramey in Student Financial Services (312-996-8574).
+- If you owe money to the University and you have not established a payment plan, you must first do so by contacting Student Financial Services (312-996-8574).
 After you have set up a payment plan, 100% of the awarded grant will be direct-deposited into the established bank account to which your assistantship salary checks are deposited.
-[If you do not have an assistantship and have not established direct-deposit, you need to do so.]
+[If you do not have an assistantship and have not yet established direct-deposit, you need to do so.]

 Q. Can I set up a payment plan for money owed the University in anticipation of receiving the grant?